Category Archives: 2015 Films

 The subject of 45 Years is an enduring marriage tested by an outside revelation that escalates in importance into conflict and mixed emotions.

-The film moves at a very slow pace and can be a challenge to the most patient of viewers, but the slow pace is warranted as the longevity of the character’s marriage is the key to the film.
+The film moves at a slow pace and can be challenging to the most patient of viewers, but the slow pace is warranted as the longevity of the character’s marriage is the key to the film.

-Geoff and Kate Mercer, a happy couple living in rural England, are excitedly planning their 45th wedding anniversary (the 40th having been canceled due to Geoff’s heart condition).
+Geoff and Kate Mercer, a happy couple living in rural England, are excitedly planning their 45th wedding anniversary (the 40th was canceled due to Geoff’s heart condition).
 They are a popular couple within their town, both kind and decent people, and the event will be attended by many.

 Not knowing the extent of their relationship, Kate is riddled with multiple feelings including jealousy, curiosity, and guilt.
 Geoff and Kate’s marriage is tested.

 45 Years is a mature film involving mature characters.
-Geoff and Kate are still in love after decades of relationship, but the introduction of Katya becomes an unwelcome conflict.
+Geoff and Kate are still in love decades into their relationship, but the introduction of Katya becomes an unwelcome conflict.

 The film plays out gradually, but realistically, as marriage moves along slowly.
-Many scenes of Geoff and Kate’s day-to-day activities are shown- they walk their dog together, travel into town to shop, or simply relax and read the newspaper.
+Many scenes of Geoff and Kate’s day-to-day activities are shown- they walk their dog together, travel into town to shop, relax, and read the newspaper.

 Like real people do.

 This is an asset to the film.
-Real-life is sometimes mundane and dull, but these little tasks are also pleasurable and soothing.
+Real life is sometimes mundane and dull, but these little tasks are pleasurable and soothing.

 The film wisely does not write Kate as a jealous shrew or one-dimensional.
 She fights her jealousy every step of the way and tries to be strong and realistic.